FthrsAnalytics/course-dbt/Question&Reflections/Week2.md

 ### (Part 2) Tests

 #### What assumptions are you making about each model? (i.e. why are you adding each test?)
+Each identifier in the model should be unique and not null.

 #### Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
+Yes!
+I found a few zipcodes that did not have five characters.

 #### Your stakeholders at Greenery want to understand the state of the data each day.
 Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.
+I could write the results of these tests to it's own model and use this model to generate tests reporting each day.

 ## Reflection
 #### Part 1: Were you able to answer the data question asked i.e. What is our user repeat rate?